I’ve got a question for you! Do you have a mobile-friendly website?

 - If test results are less than stellar, get to work making your site mobile-friendly.
 The success of your business depends on it.

-Editor’s Note: This post was originally published in 2013 and has been updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in 2013 and updated for freshness, accuracy, and comprehensiveness.